rundeck/rundeck/docs/en/manual/04-jobs.md

 sudo -u username [scriptfile] arguments ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If necessary, you can check the "Quote arguments to interpreter?" checkbox, which will then quote both the scriptfile and arguments before passing to the interpreter command:
+If necessary, you can check the "Quote arguments to script invocation string?" checkbox, which will then quote both the scriptfile and arguments before passing to the invocation command:

-    interpreter "[scriptfile] arguments ..."
+    [invocation string] "[scriptfile] arguments ..."

+#### Changing the File extension

+You can also change the file extension set on the temporary file when it is invoked.
+This might be necessary if your command expects a file with a certain extension.

+Set the "File Extension" field to the desired extension.
+The `.` is optional, e.g. `.ps` or `sh`.
+The default is determined by the type of target node.
+Unix uses `.sh` and Windows uses `.bat`.

 ### Job reference step